-- 1. Any MUGs arriving for INDOC have been cleared to participate in the program based on any COVID-related testing or monitoring that may be mandated. - Based on guidance, all persons entering the campus will be required to wear a mask and have temperatures taken.
-Designated staff members will complete a forehead temperature scan and a review of the self-monitoring form.
-If MUG is within established standards and is in Express status, they will proceed (via personal conveyance) to the next stop. - 3.
+- 1. Any MUGs arriving for INDOC have been cleared to participate in the program based on any COVID-related testing or monitoring that may be mandated. - 2.
+Based on guidance, all persons entering the campus will be required to wear a mask that will be provided to them upon check-in.
+MUGs in 'Express' status, will proceed (via personal conveyance) to the next stop. - 3.
 Express MUGs will proceed to the Riesenberg Gymnasium parking lot.
 At that location, they will be dropped off with their single sea bag.
 MUGs will then be instructed to stand in line (six feet apart).
 As directed, they will then walk with their seabag to their residence hall, where they will receive their key and then will proceed to their residence hall room where they will stow their sea bag.
 Once their seabag is stowed, they will be formed up (in a line six feet apart) and escorted to the gymnasium walkway.
 MUGs will then enter into the S&E Lecture Hall, where they will review the SUNY Maritime Indoctrination 2020 Social Distancing Training Program and to complete necessary documentation submission/collection. - 4.
 Non-Express MUGs will be directed to the Welcome Center to clear up any discrepancies.
 Once they shift to Express status, their drop-off person departs the campus.
 The MUG will then proceed escorted, via foot, to their designated residence hall for check-in.
 (See Step 3 above). - 5.
 MUGs will be quartered two per residence hall room or in ship's berthing as dictated by indoctrination training period.
 Cadet cadre will be quartered one per room during the Indoctrination training period.

-Schedule: Indoctrination 2020 will take place from 26AUG through 05SEP on campus.
+Schedule: Indoctrination 2020 will commence on 04 SEP on campus.